Skip to content

 iter_entity_sequences()

-Yield sequences grouped by entity bucket preserving input order.
+Yield sequences grouped by entity in deterministic bucket order.

 Returns: